south-asian-canadian-digital-archive/workbench-preprocessor/README.md

 **Placeholder Handling**: If `file`, `file_extension`, or `accessIdentifier` contain `#VALUE!`, the row is left unchanged for that modifier, the offending cell is cleared, and a warning is emitted.
 - Handles existing file extensions by replacing them

+### AccessIdentifierValidator (built-in)
+Validates the `accessIdentifier` column before other modifiers run.
+Empty values are permitted, but identifiers ending with `_00` or `_000` indicate container or collection records and cause the entire row to be skipped.
+Skipped rows appear in the processing summary so you can audit how many container records were removed.

 ## Library Usage